Real Symmetric Matrices with Partitioned Eigenvalues: Dimension

-\begin{proof} Every real symmetric matrix $A$ can be written in the form $A=PDP^{-1}$ where $P$ is a real orthogonal matrix and $D$ is a diagonal matrix with diagonal entries equal to the eigenvalues of $A$.
-Choose $m$ distinct eigenvalues.
+\begin{proof} Let $\lambda=(1, \dots, 1)$.
+Then $V_{\mathbb{C}}(\lambda)=\mathbb{C}^\frac{n(n+1)}{2}$, so the theorem holds.
+Now suppose $\lambda \neq (1, \dots, 1)$.
+Every real symmetric matrix $A$ can be written in the form $A=PDP^{-1}$ where $P$ is a real orthogonal matrix and $D$ is a diagonal matrix with diagonal entries equal to the eigenvalues of $A$.
+For the remainder of the proof, we focus on the complexification $V_{\mathbb{C}}(\lambda)$ of $V_{\mathbb{R}}(\lambda)$, which consists of matrices of the form $A=PDP^{-1}$ where $P$ is an orthogonal matrix with complex entries and $D$ is a diagonal matrix with entries partitioned by $\lambda$ or a partition coarser than $\lambda$.
+As argued in the proof of Proposition \ref{prop:parametrization}, when $A$ has a repeated eigenvalue, it in fact suffices to let $P$ be a special orthogonal matrix.
+Thus this parametrization gives $V_{\mathbb{C}}(\lambda)$ as the image of the irreducible variety of special orthogonal matrices with complex entries under a regular map, so $V_{\mathbb{C}}(\lambda)$ is irreducible.
+This parametrization also enables us to prove a formula for the dimension of $V_{\mathbb{C}}(\lambda)$.
+Suppose there are $m$ distinct eigenvalues.
 Arrange the matrix $D$ so that repeated eigenvalues are grouped together along the diagonal.
 Scalar matrices commute with all matrices, so the scalar matrix block corresponding to each eigenvalue commutes with the corresponding blocks of $P$ and $P^{-1}$.
 Thus any matrix $P$ with orthogonal blocks for each eigenvalue stabilizes $D$.
 The dimension of the orthogonal group $O(n)$ is $\binom{n}{2}$.
 So the dimension of the block orthogonal stabilizer of $D$ is $\sum_{i=1}^m \binom{\lambda_i}{2}$.
 By Proposition 21.4.3 of \cite{TauvelYu}, the dimension of the orbit of a fixed diagonal matrix is $\binom{n}{2}-\sum_{i=1}^m \binom{\lambda_i}{2}$.
-Since there are $m$ choices of eigenvalues, the dimension of the variety of matrices with multiplicities corresponding to $\lambda$ is as stated. \end{proof}
+Since there are $m$ choices of eigenvalues, the dimension of the set of matrices with multiplicities corresponding to $\lambda$ is $m+\binom{n}{2}-\sum_{i=1}^m \binom{\lambda_i}{2}$.
+The subset of matrices with eigenvalue multiplicities corresponding to partitions coarser than $\lambda$ is of smaller dimension because there are fewer choices of eigenvalues.
+Thus the dimension of the variety of matrices with eigenvalue multiplicities corresponding to the partition $\lambda$ or partitions coarser than $\lambda$ is as stated. \end{proof}

 Having a formula for the dimension of this variety will help us to find its equations in Section \ref{sec:equations}.